smiledt/ansible-staging/roles/linux_update/README.md

 ## About

 > A simple role to update my linux virtual machines.
 Only works with ubuntu distributions at the moment.
+To be run at the end of this staging workflow.
+>
 > TODO: Add restart conditional task

 [Back to table of contents](#table-of-contents)